subhashissuara/QubeBot/README.md

 - The script is ready to run now!
 Enjoy!

 **Note**:
-If the script gives error regarding class not found just change the class value in script fpr the WhatsApp web page.
+If the script gives error regarding class or xpath not found just change the class/xpath value in script from WhatsApp web page.